Scopes and Hubs

 The most useful operation when working with scopes is the

+configure-scope function.
 It can be used to reconfigure the current scope.
-This for instance can be used to

-add custom tags or to inform sentry about the currently authenticated user.
+You can, for instance, add custom tags or inform Sentry about the currently authenticated user.

-This can also be applied when unsetting a user at logout:
+You can also apply this configuration when unsetting a user at logout:

 To learn what useful information can be associated with scopes see the context documentation.

 We also have support for pushing and configuring a scope in one go.
 This is typically called